SELab-2/OSOC-3/files/user_manual.md

 ### Suggesting a student for a project

-To suggest a student for a project, drag the student from the list on the lefthand side to the skill you want to suggest the student for.
+To suggest a student for a project, drag the student from the list on the left-hand side to the skill you want to suggest the student for.
 A pop-up will appear asking for a motivation for the suggestion.

 ### Confirming a student for a project (Admin-only)